ndx-technologies/go-sse-fanout/README.md

 # go-sse-fanout

-Server-Sent Events fanout across processes, over Redis Pub/Sub.
+Server-Sent Events fanout across processes over Redis Pub/Sub.

 A client's connection stream lands on whichever process the load balancer picked.
 This makes it reachable from every other one.